sifatulrabbi/sifatulrabbi/README.md

 # Sifatul Rabbi

 I love building software and collaborating with awesome people.
 Particularly, I dive into things I don't know and produce results.
 However, my attention span is limited to system design, server apps, web apps, and gen-AI.
 I enjoy exploring the tech world and mostly use Go, Python, and TypeScript to hack out my curiosities.
-And I use `neovim` btw.

 You can find me here:
 [Linked In](https://www.linkedin.com/in/sifatulrabbi)